mdivband/AV_IRL/README.md

 This project contains utilities for training and evaluating autonomous vehicle agents using inverse reinforcement learning (IRL).
 It demonstrates adversarial IRL techniques based on **Generative Adversarial Imitation Learning (GAIL)** and **Adversarial Inverse Reinforcement Learning (AIRL)**.
 Training scripts rely on [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3), [imitation](https://github.com/HumanCompatibleAI/imitation), and `gymnasium` environments representing highway-style driving tasks.

-All environments are wrapped with a **SafeDistanceRewardWrapper** which subtracts a continuous penalty for driving too close to other vehicles.
-This encourages safer behaviour and replaces the previous boolean collision reward.
+All environments are wrapped with a **SafeDistanceRewardWrapper** which subtracts a continuous penalty for driving too close to nearby vehicles.
+Distances to the lead car and lateral neighbours are inferred directly from the environment using the `neighbour_vehicles` and `close_vehicles_to` helpers from `highway-env`.
+A **TimePenaltyWrapper** applies a small negative reward each step so agents learn to reach their goal quickly.
+These wrappers encourage safer behaviour and faster completion compared to the previous boolean collision reward.

 ## Project Layout